fmguerrero96/rock-paper-scissors/README.md

-This is my initial rendition of the Rock, Paper, Scissors game from The Odin Project.
-As of now, there is no user interface.
-The game is solely played on the console.
-The game plays 5 rounds, determines the winner of each round and displays score at the end.
+The previous rendition of this project could only be played in the console.
+This new version is played entirely on the browser.
+There is no need to type in the player selection.
+The images are clickable and serve as the player input.